Revix-Systems/Revix-Systems/README.md

 # 🤝 Contributing

-Our applications are currently **closed source**, so we're not accepting direct code contributions at this time.
+My applications are currently **closed source**, so I'm not accepting direct code contributions at this time.

 There are still plenty of ways you can help: